STOLAS: STOchastic LAttice Simulation of cosmic inflation

 Cosmic inflation, the accelerated expansion phase of the early universe, is a widely accepted scenario of the dawn of our universe.
 Not only does it realise a globally flat and homogeneous universe, but inflation can also provide local fluctuations in the metric or the energy density by stretching the quantum vacuum fluctuation, those primordial perturbations growing into the current rich structures of the universe such as galaxies and clusters.
 Since its advent~\cite{Starobinsky:1980te,Sato:1981qmu,Guth:1980zm,Linde:1981mu,Albrecht:1982wi,Linde:1983gd}, a tremendous number of inflation models have been proposed, but its concrete mechanism is yet to be clarified despite the significant improvement in its understanding through the cosmological observations represented by the Planck measurements~\cite{Planck:2018jri} of the \ac{CMB} anisotropies.
 To figure out its whole aspect, further detailed studies on the properties of the generated primordial perturbation as well as the deep observations of cosmological structures as its descendants are necessary.

 Speaking of the connection between the primordial perturbation and the late-time observables, the importance of numerical simulations such as $N$-body simulations for dark matter halos and hydrodynamic simulations for galaxy formations (see, e.g., Ref.~\cite{Vogelsberger:2019ynw} for a recent review on cosmological simulations) has been increasing more and more.
 The lattice simulation of inflation~\cite{Caravano:2021pgc,Caravano:2021bfn,Caravano:2022epk,Caravano:2022yyv,Figueroa:2023oxc,Caravano:2024tlp} has started to attract attention but has been less developed compared to the simulations of the late universe.
-The key obstacle is that quantum mechanics and the theory of gravity, the two principal elements of inflation, are unified only in a perturbative manner and no guidance principle for a non-perturbative simulation has been clarified yet.
+One of the potential issues in the development of simulations of inflation is that quantum mechanics and the theory of gravity, the two principal elements of inflation, are unified only in a perturbative manner and no guidance principle for a non-perturbative simulation has been clarified yet.